The anonymization problem in social networks: Results

-We now move to results for budgeted anonymization.
-To account for the diverse values in starting uniqueness, as indicated in Table~\ref{tab:data}, the values on the vertical axis on the bottom of Figure~\ref{fig:resall} show the fraction of unique nodes that is anonymized, i.e., $1 - \frac{U(G')}{U(G)}$, when deleting at most 5\% of the edges.
-A higher value thus indicates that the algorithm is more effective in anonymization within the given budget.

-For some of the networks, the \textsc{ua} algorithm is quite effective.
-As can be derived from Table~\ref{tab:data}, this overall holds for networks with lower initial uniqueness and higher average distance.
-Experiments to confirm this are included in Appendix~\ref{app:prop}.
-However, some of the networks, such as ``Radoslaw emails'' and ``GRQC collab'', require more than 5\% deletion to obtain a substantial decrease in uniqueness.
-This can also be derived from Figure~\ref{fig:resmeasures} showing a plateau for ``Radoslaw emails'' and an initial increase in uniqueness for ``GRQC collab''.
+Overall, the \textsc{ua} algorithm performs well in anonymizing networks, particularly those with lower initial uniqueness, average degree, and higher average distance, as further supported by results in Appendix~\ref{app:prop}.
+Some of the networks, such as ``Radoslaw emails'' and ``GRQC collab.'', require more than 5\% of edge deletion to achieve substantial improvements.
+On average, in the budgeted variant, \textsc{ua} anonymizes 4.8 times more nodes than \textsc{es}.

-Overall, we see a big performance difference both between networks and anonymization algorithms.
-For some of the networks, such as ``Moreno health'', ``Euroroads'', ``Copnet sms'' or ``US power grid'', the uniqueness based anonymization algorithm, \textsc{ua}, manages to anonymize many more nodes compared to the other algorithms.
-For all networks, this algorithm either performs similar or outperforms the other algorithms.
-For the ``Euroroads'' network, \textsc{ua} even succeeds to anonymize all nodes within the given budget.
-On average, 4.8 times more nodes are anonymized compared to the baseline \textsc{es} algorithm.
-The algorithms especially perform well for networks with a lower initial uniqueness, lower average degree and higher average distance, which is further explained in Appendix~\ref{app:prop}.